 5.5 Confidential Information

-safeguard any information of a confidential and sensitive nature relating to the Group which
+to safeguard any information of a confidential and sensitive nature relating to the Group

 6.0 CONFLICTS OF INTEREST

-is real or apparent conflict of interest between them as individuals and the interest of the Group.
+there is real or apparent conflict of interest between them as individuals and the interest

-Employee has an interest in any entity or matter that may influence the Director or the Employee's judgment
+the Employee has an interest in any entity or matter that may influence the Director or